shalomirungu/Group16_project_work/README.md

 we can see that our R-squared has increased to 0.580 this is a good indication of a good fit. the rmse is also lower than the previous model next we will try to look at a few features together with categorical variables to see if we can enhance our model

+#### Model 5: We use both categorical and numerical variables that have high correlation with price.
+ ##### Objective
+ To identify the effect of categorical and numerical variables on price.
+ ##### Method
+ Multiple linear regression modelling for categorical variables and numerical variables on price.
+  ##### Interpretation
+ The model is statistically significant overall, with an F-statistic p-value well below 0.05

+R-squared: The R-squared value is 0.590, indicating that approximately 59% of the variance in price can be explained by bedrooms,bathrooms,sqft_livn,view,condition,grade

+The intercept is USD 10.8598, indicating that when all other variables are zero, the estimated log-transformed price is USD 10.8598.

+bedrooms:

+For each unit increase in the number of bedrooms, the log-transformed price is expected to decrease by USD 0.0163 units, holding other variables constant.
+More bedrooms are associated with a lower log-transformed price, all else being equal.

+bathrooms:The coefficient is not statistically significant (p-value = 0.243).

+sqft_living:For each unit increase in square footage of living space, the log-transformed price is expected to increase by USD 0.0002 units.
+Larger living spaces are associated with higher log-transformed prices. view:

+For each unit increase in the view category, the log-transformed price is expected to increase by USD 0.1066 units. condition:

+For each unit increase in the condition rating, the log-transformed price is expected to increase by USD 0.0954 units. grade:

+For each unit increase in the grade rating, the log-transformed price is expected to increase by USD 0.1916 units.